Xunnamius/xscripts/lib/@black-flag/extensions/README.md

 This feature reduces confusion for end users.
-For instance, suppose we had a CLI build tool that accepted the arguments `‑patch` and `‑only‑patch`. `‑patch` instructs the tool to patch the compiled output before committing it to disk, while `‑only‑patch` instructs the tool to _only_ patch the pre-existing output already on disk _without_ doing any compiling.
-The command's options configuration could look something like the following:
+For instance, suppose we had a CLI build tool that accepted the arguments `‑patch` and `‑only‑patch`. `‑patch` instructs the tool to patch any output before committing it to disk while `‑only‑patch` instructs the tool to _only_ patch pre-existing output already on disk.
+The command's options configuration could look something like the
+following:

 ```jsonc
 {